The Yukon Resource Gateway Program is a jointly-funded program providing benefits and opportunities from resource road upgrade projects to:

 Each project will go through Yukon’s assessment and regulatory process.
 This includes opportunities for public input and consultation with affected First Nations.

-The total project proposal is valued at $468,845,000.
+The total program proposal is valued at $468,845,000.
 Financial contributions are provided by the:

 - Government of Canada – up to $248,179,000;

 - Government of Yukon – up to $112,004,000; and